 Dr. Brian Camilleri is the newest team doctor for Indy Premier Soccer, taking on that role in 2018 from Dr. Jamieson Kay who had served as the team doctor for ten years.

 “Caring for an athletic team allows me to stay involved in the community and in the lives of players and their families.
 As a former athlete, I endured many injuries, so I spent a lot of time with sports medicine doctors.
 Unfortunately, my injuries required me to miss games and seasons, but it fueled my passion for sports medicine and helping athletes get back to the sport they love.” ~ Brian Camilleri, DO

 “The most rewarding part about being an athletic trainer is seeing an athlete come back from an injury and getting to do what they love the most.
-The student-athletes and coaches at Alexandria High School were very welcoming and I’m excited to be a part of their team.” ~ Bethany Molnar, ATC
+The student-athletes and coaches at Alexandria High School were very welcoming and I’m excited to be a part of their team.” ~ Bethany Harlan, ATC

 “Being an athletic trainer at Anderson High School is very fulfilling.
 I’ve enjoyed getting to know the student athletes and coaching staff.
 Most of all, I love taking care of the student athletes to help them compete at their highest level.” ~ Kylie Vance, ATC, LAT

 “As the athletic trainer for Elwood High School, I have enjoyed building relationships with student athletes, school faculty/staff, coaches, and people in the community.
 What I look forward to everyday is the dedication that comes with working hard, whether that is in practice, competitions, or rehabilitating athletic injuries.” ~ Adam Gibson, MS, LAT, ATC